Public Outreach

 Prairie Roots

-A team of Iowa educators created a set of prairie roots lesson plans that align with Iowa Core standards for upper elementary and middle school students.
-Roadside managers can share the lessons with local educators or implement one of the lessons when visiting a local school.
+In collaboration with the Tallgrass Prairie Center, a team of Iowa educators created a set of prairie roots lesson plans that align with Iowa Core standards for upper-elementary and middle-school students.
+Roadside managers can share the lessons with local educators or teach them when visiting schools.

 Social Media

-The TPC roadside program manager maintains an Iowa Roadside Management Facebook, Instagram, and YouTube accounts for public outreach.
+The TPC roadside program manager maintains Iowa Roadside Management Facebook, Instagram, and YouTube accounts.

 Recordkeeping and Cost Data

-Good recordkeeping is an important part of effective communication because it conveys transparency and builds trust.
-Accurate and up-to-date digital recordkeeping is a vital part of a roadside manager’s job, and should be started immediately.
-Roadside managers usually have to report to county boards of supervisors or a city council.
-Detailed, readily-accessible records provide an easy way to supplement reports like these with numerical values (including number of acres planted, volume of seed obtained through the Transportations Alternative Program, or the number of locations sprayed).
-Proof of accurate record keeping helps to justify the existence of a roadside manager’s position.
+Good recordkeeping is an important part of effective communication because it facilitates transparency, builds trust, and helps to justify the roadside manager position.
+Accurate and up-to-date digital recordkeeping is a vital part of a roadside manager’s job and should be started immediately.
+Detailed, readily-accessible records provide an easy data supplement (including number of acres planted, volume of seed obtained through the Transportations Alternative Program, and the number of locations sprayed) when roadside managers report to county boards of supervisors or city councils.

-Keeping account of costs and material-use is particularly useful, as it can be used as proof of the money and labor saving benefits of IRVM, particularly in reducing mowing and spraying.
-It is advisable to keep separate records for herbicide applications and other IRVM activities, as roadside managers are required to document every time they spray.
+Documenting expenses and material use is particularly useful, as it can be used as proof of the money and labor-saving benefits of IRVM, particularly when it comes to reduction of mowing and spraying.
+It is advisable to keep separate records for herbicide applications, as roadside managers are required to document every time they spray.

-As mentioned earlier, location-centric records are an especially useful tool.
-Many roadside managers have partnered with their county’s GIS division to develop useful tools for this purpose.
+As mentioned earlier, records documenting locations of roadside plantings are especially useful.
+Many roadside managers have partnered with their county’s geographic information system (GIS) division to develop useful tools for this purpose.

 Report About Public Perspectives on Roadside Vegetation